github/docs/content/developers/apps/getting-started-with-apps/migrating-oauth-apps-to-github-apps.md

 ### Encourage users to revoke access to your OAuth app

 As your GitHub App installation base grows, consider encouraging your users to [revoke access](/articles/authorizing-oauth-apps/) to the legacy OAuth integration.

+### Delete the OAuth App

+To avoid the OAuth App's credentials being abused, consider [deleting the OAuth App](https://docs.github.com/en/developers/apps/managing-oauth-apps/deleting-an-oauth-app).
+This action will also revoke all of the OAuth App's remaining authorizations.